sodadata/soda-sql-cloud-runner/README.md

 # Use Soda SQL Cloud Runner to deploy Soda SQL in AWS

 While you can deploy Soda SQL in a local on-premises environment, you may wish to deploy the command-line tool in your organization's cloud environment.
-The following procedure offers an example of how to deploy Soda SQL in AWS.
+The following procedure and [accompanying code](https://github.com/sodadata/soda-sql-cloud-runner) offers an example of how to deploy Soda SQL in AWS.

 ## Prerequisites